lnapoli87/HOL2/hands-on-lab.md

 }
     ```

+06. Add the import sentence to the **ProjectClient** class

+    ```
+    #import "ProjectClient.h"
+    ```

-06. Build and Run the app, and check everything is ok.
+07. Build and Run the app, and check everything is ok.
 Now you can edit and delete a reference.

     ![](img/fig.23.png)